 Songwriters, composers, and lyricists who have assigned their rights to register their musical works and collect their mechanical royalties in the United States to a music publisher or administrator, do not need to become a Member of The MLC.
 Their publisher or administrator will handle the collection and registration.
 If a songwriter, composer, or lyricist works with a music publisher or administrator in any capacity, they should check with that music publisher or administrator before becoming a Member of The MLC.

 A recording artist applies their creative talent to the creation of sound recordings.
 A recording artist may be the sole creator of a sound recording or may collaborate with producers and other recording artists in its creation.
 A recording artist may also be a songwriter, composer, or lyricist.

-A record company is an entity which invests its resources into the creation, promotion, acquisition, and/or licensing of sound recording and music video assets and receives revenue when these assets are commercially exploited.
+A record company is an entity which invests its resources into the creation, promotion, acquisition, distribution, and/or licensing of sound recording and music video assets and receives revenue when these assets are commercially exploited.